-New Zealand has rolling hills, snow-capped mountains, turquoise glacial lakes and explosive volcanic geysers; roaring waterfalls, tropical rainforests and endless expanses of glorious golden sands.
+New Zealand has rolling hills, snow-capped mountains, turquoise glacial lakes and explosive volcanic geysers.
+It also has roaring waterfalls, tropical rainforests, amazing hiking trails, and endless expanses of glorious golden sands.
 The “Land of the Long White Cloud” was the first place I ever really travelled around by myself, and I fell instantly in love with the place and the lifestyle.
 A road trip is one of the best ways to explore this incredible country and to get a taste of everything it has to offer.

 Would you like some tips and ideas to help you make the most of your time?
 Check out this comprehensive guide to a New Zealand road trip.

 New Zealand Road Trip Tips

 Let’s start with a few quick-fire tips to help you drive around this beautiful country safely, comfortably, and happily.

 Beware The New Zealand Roads – And Drive On The Left